NBISweden/workshop-in-the-cloud/README.md

 For example it can be run something like this:

-    ./create_course.py --users 3 --course-name biostatistics --cluster-prefix workshop --student-flavor ssc.small --student-disk-size 30 --master-disk-size 100 --shared-dir /data
+    ./create_course.py --users 3 --course-name biostatistics --cluster-prefix workshop --student-flavor ssc.small --master-disk-size 100 --shared-dir /data

-This will create a course instance and spin up three student virtual machines with 30Gb disks attached to them.
+This will create a course instance and spin up three student virtual machines.
 Also, a NFS server with capacity of 100Gb is setup in the master node and mounted onto the student machines under `/data`.
 You can find information about virtual machine flavors in the [SNIC website][snic].

 These are all the configuration settings (can also be viewed with the `--help` switch):